linode/linode_api4-python/README.rst

 Usage
 -----

-Read our `Python Guide`_ for extensive documentation on this library.
+Read our `Python Reference`_ for extensive documentation on this library.

 Examples
 --------